MarcinTom/udacity_data_science_nano_capstone/Blog article.md

-## Project Overview
+## High-level overview

 This is a blog  summary to present my finding for the Starbuck's Capstone Project of the Udacity Data Science Nanodegree.

+The data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+Once every few days, Starbucks sends out an offer to users of the mobile app.
+An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
+Some users might not receive any offer during certain weeks.

 All the details of the project are available here [GitHub repository](https://github.com/MarcinTom/udacity_data_science_nano_capstone.git)
 The code and the analysis is available here [Jupyter Notebook](https://github.com/MarcinTom/udacity_data_science_nano_capstone/blob/8a0cdd28e4f1b6d1468952b7f40b1af9e618b81c/Starbucks_Capstone_notebook.ipynb)

-## Problem Introduction
-During the project I focused on answering the below two questions:
-1. What are the main drivers of an effective offer on the Starbucks app?
-2. Out of the compared models (Decision Tree and Random Forest) which one is better in predicting the correct classifications

-## Strategy to solve the problem
-The above problem statements can be resolved with the binary classification modelling.
-Additionally I will use GridSearch for the hyper parameters tunning.

-## Metrics
-As discovered in the further data analysis and modelling the target classes in training sample will be slightly unbalanced.
-Therefore I will use F1 score as an evaluation metric.
-It provides better performance measurement in such situations.
-F1 score gives more weight to true positive and hence for the Starbucks app here, it would be fine as we would priorities more on whether offers are effective, and less focus on why offers are ineffective.

-## Data
+## Description of Input Data
 The dataset is contained in three files:
 1. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 - id (string) - offer id